jungho/k8s-bootcamp/storage/README.md

 ```

-*Note: It is very important that you do not remove PVCs indiscriminantly!!!
-K8S 1.10 does have an beta feature that will not remove PVCs that are in active use by a pod, or a PV that is bound to a PVC.
-However, this needs to be enabled and prior versions do not have any such safety net.*

 *Note: How a PV is reclaimed after a PVC is removed depends on the reclaim policy - Retain, Recycle, Delete.
 Delete is the most destructive as it also deletes the PV and the underlying backing storage.
 Not all storage providers support all policies.
 See [reclaim policies](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming) for details*

 ## Storage Classes ##